NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 - We recommend specifying versions as little as possible, out of consideration for end-users: if each POD specifies exact versions of all its dependencies, conda will need to install multiple versions of the same libraries.
 In general, specifying a version should only be needed in cases where backward compatibility was broken (e.g., Python 2 vs. 3) or a bug affecting your POD was fixed (e.g., postscript font rendering on Mac OS with older NCL).
 Conda installs the latest version of each package that's consistent with all other dependencies.

-Framework interaction with conda environments
+Framework interaction with Conda environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As  described in :ref:`ref-execute`, when you run the ``mdtf`` executable, among other things, it reads ``pod_list`` in ``default_tests.jsonc`` and executes POD codes accordingly.
 For a POD included in the list (referred to as $POD_NAME):